platformsh/platformsh-docs/docs/src/gettingstarted/next-steps/going-live/set-domain.md

   - "/gettingstarted/going-live/set-domain.html"
 ---

-You will need to configure your registered domain on your Platform.sh project before going live, and you can do that either through the management console or by using the CLI.
+You will need to configure your registered domain on your Platform.sh project before going live, and you can do that either through the Console or by using the CLI.

-## Through the management console
+## Through the Console

 {{< video src="videos/management-console/set-domain-mc.mp4" >}}